Publications

 O’Reilly, Jessica.
 “The Curve: An Ethnography of Projecting Sea Level Rise under Uncertainty.”
 Global Environmental Change (2024): n. pag.
 Print.

-Kopp, Robert. “‘Tipping points’ Confuse and Can Distract from Urgent Climate Action.”
-Nature Climate Change n. pag.
+Kopp, Robert, and Michael Oppenheimer. “‘Tipping Points’ Confuse and Can Distract from Urgent Climate Action.”
+Nature Climate Change 15 (2024): 29–36.

 Lockwood, Joseph.
 “Increasing Flood Hazard Posed by Tropical Cyclone Rapid Intensification in a Changing Climate.”
 Geophysical Research Letters 51.5 (2024): n. pag.